borntofrappe/fullstack-d3/README.md

   - continuous, where it's possible to interpolate between two values (degrees)

-Picking for instance a temperature, the continuous metric can be highlighted through size (the heights of bars in a bar chart), position (the `y` coordinate in a scatterplot), or again color (the fill of circles, the gradient of a rectangle).
+The type of data influences the type of chart.
+Picking for instance the temperature, the continuous metric can be highlighted with a bar chart (the height of the bars), a scatterplot (the `y` coordinate) or again color (the fill of circles, the gradient of a rectangle).

 ### Humidity Timeline